opensafely/documentation/docs/releasing/requesting-file-release.md

+!!! note
-**Only specific members of the OpenSAFELY team trained in output checking have permissions to release the data**.
+    Only specific members of the OpenSAFELY team trained in output checking have permissions to release the data.

 Having applied disclosure controls to your aggregated study data you are ready to request their release.
-Please read the instructions and [checklist](#checklist) below.
+This page describes the restrictions on files that can be released and the information you will need to provide in order to request release.
+For instructions on how to create and submit your release request, please refer to the documentation on [releasing files with Airlock](/using-opensafely/releasing-research-outputs/releasing-with-airlock).

+Note: the [previous manual process for requesting release of files](requesting-release-offline-process.md) is now deprecated.
+All release requests should be submitted via Airlock wherever possible.

 !!! warning
     You **MUST NOT** share any results that have not been released through the official output checking process.
 This includes: